 Kia EV6 beats Tesla Model S to enter Guinness World Records for this feat

-Kia EV6 beats Tesla Model S to enter Guinness World Records for this feat2 min read .
-Updated: 02 Dec 2021, 12:56 PM IST
+Kia EV6 beats Tesla Model S to enter Guinness World Records for this feat

 Kia EV6 has improved previous world record set by Tesla Model S for shortest charging time to cross the United States in an electric vehicle by more than five hours.